hhas/htmltemplate/sample/docgen/source/1 getting_started.md

 ## Installing via `pip` ##

-To download and install htmltemplate using [`pip`](https://pypi.python.org/pypi/pip):
+To download and install htmltemplate using [pip](https://pypi.python.org/pypi/pip):

-	sudo pip-3.3 install htmltemplate
+	sudo pip3 install htmltemplate

  This will download the latest version of htmltemplate from the Python Package Index and install it.
-(Amend the Python version number as needed.)

 Full documentation and example scripts can be found in the source release – see below.